Receptionist Cover Letter Examples and Writing Tips

 For the pat five years, I've worked in a medical office, where I've greeted patients, scheduled appointments, and answered patients' questions over the phone.
 My communication skills are strong, and I'm also skilled at assisting patients who are frustrated by long waits or insurance confusion.

 I pride myself on keeping doctors' days running smoothly, and problem-solving when unexpected issues arise.
 For example, when one doctor was unexpectedly three hours late to work, I quickly called all of his scheduled patients and rearranged their appointments.
-By the time the doctor arrived to work, I had already rescheduled all of his patients successfully.
+By the time the doctor arrived at work, I had already rescheduled all of his patients successfully.

 Please see my attached resume for more information on my work history, and do not hesitate to be in touch with any questions.
 Thank you for your consideration and I look forward to hearing from you.